emmercm/www/src/blog/_pin-gha-action-digests.md

 I love [Renovate](https://www.mend.io/renovate/).
 I use it in [a lot of my projects](https://github.com/search?q=user%3Aemmercm+%28path%3A**%2Frenovate.json+OR+path%3A**%2Frenovate.json5%29&type=code&ref=advsearch).
 I think it's lightyears ahead of Dependabot.
 And I blog about Renovate [often](/blog/tag/ci-cd/).

-Renovate has a "helper" named [`helpers:pinGitHubActionDigestsToSemver`](https://docs.renovatebot.com/presets-helpers/#helperspingithubactiondigeststosemver) that will pin every GitHub Action you have to a commit SHA, and it will keep a human-readable version string up to date in a
+Renovate has a "helper" named [`helpers:pinGitHubActionDigestsToSemver`](https://docs.renovatebot.com/presets-helpers/#helperspingithubactiondigeststosemver) that will pin every GitHub Action you have to a commit SHA, and it will keep a human-readable version string up to date in a trailing comment.
+You can see it in action at [emmercm/igir#1823](https://github.com/emmercm/igir/pull/1823).

+I recommend you look

+## Drawbacks

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/